gzzo/react-global-event-listener/README.md

 ## Use Case

-You want multiple components listening for events on the same element(s) but you don't want to eat the cost of adding *N* listeners for your *N* components.  `react-global-event-listener` creates just one listener per `(element, event)` combination and dispatches the event to every subscribed component.
+You want multiple components listening for events on the same element(s) using something like `_.debounce` or `_.throttle` but you don't want to eat the cost of creating *N* debounced listeners for your *N* components.
+`react-global-event-listener` creates just one listener wrapped with your wrapper per `(element, event)` combination and dispatches the event to every subscribed component.

 ## Example